 Top Military-Friendly School

-Augsburg was named a 2016 Military Friendly® School, a list which is compiled through extensive research and a free, data-driven, survey of more than 10,000 VA-approved schools nationwide.
+Augsburg was named Military Friendly® School in 2016 and 2019, a list which is compiled through extensive research and a free, data-driven, survey of more than 10,000 VA-approved schools nationwide.
 Military Friendly Schools have gone above and beyond to provide transitioning veterans the best possible experience in higher education.

 Best Colleges for Veterans by U.S. News & World Report

 Augsburg was ranked one of the Best Colleges for Veterans by U.S. News & World Report for participating in federal initiatives helping veterans and active service members apply, pay for, and complete their degrees.